rackerlabs/docs-core-infra-user-guide/cloud-interfaces/index.rst

 (APIs) based on OpenStack for all of its management functionality.
-The APIs provide direct programmatic access to cloud services, and they also power the Cloud Control Panel (GUI), the command-line interfaces (CLIs), and software development kits (SDKs).
+The APIs provide direct programmatic access to cloud services, and they also power the Cloud Control Panel (GUI) and the command-line interfaces (CLIs).

 Depending on your needs,
 you might want to interact with the cloud through